walterdavis/inlay/README.md

 1. Copy all files into the folder where you want the site to appear.
 (This can be your `htdocs` folder, or a subfolder within that.)
 Make sure that you have enabled "show hidden files" in your SFTP application, so you get the .htaccess file in there.
 You only need one copy of these files at the top-most level of the site where you want to use Inlay, any subfolders will automatically work.

 2. Open the file `_inlay/config.inc.php` in a programmer's editor.
 At a **minimum**, edit line 9 to provide your database credentials.

-3. Open the file `_inlay/bootstrap.sql` and execute the queries within it against the database you defined in step 2.
+Other options are marked with comments, you may edit them as you like.

+3. Visit the URL `[your server url]/_inlay/setup.php` in your browser.
+If you see any error messages, make the corrections requested there.
+Once you see the message "Inlay is ready to go!", then you are ready to continue to the next step.

-4. Visit the URL `/_inlay/sign_up.php` at your server, and create your user account.
+4. Visit the URL `[your server url]/_inlay/sign_up.php` in your browser, and create your user account.
 Please note: anyone can do the same, and will be able to edit your test site.
 Best to not publicize it just yet -- more security is coming soon.

+5. Make sure you have uploaded at least one template to the same folder (or a subfolder within) the folder on your server containing your `_inlay.php` file before you start using Inlay.
+You may read more about creating templates in the next section of this guide.

 ###Design